Sierra-Alpha/desert/docs/project-report.md

    git module included in emacs.d.
-I circumnavigated this by deleting the .git folder for the emacs.d folder but this means that I can no longer use git pull in that folder to update spacemacs, I should instead set this up as a git submodule and add steps to pull the spacemacs when the VNC client connects also.
+I circumnavigated this by deleting the .git folder for the emacs.d folder but this means that I can no longer use git pull in that folder to update spacemacs, I should instead set this up as a git submodule and add steps to pull the spacemacs repository when the VNC client connects also.
 For one of the other kainga-conf changes I investigated git submodules and decided they weren't very useful in that situation, but this situation is what they are designed for and with some addition to the pull operation in